pandoc-extras/pandoc-nightly/README.md

 # Description

 This repository provides nightly builds for [pandoc](https://github.com/jgm/pandoc/). **The main purpose is for testing a potential bug before filing an issue.** See more below.
 (Or if you want to try the latest features of pandoc.
 But remember, nightly is not even beta.
-If you choose to use it, **YOU ARE ON YOUR OWN**.
-And please do not file bug reports on nightly builds.)
+If you choose to use it, **you are on your own**.)

 Go to [the releases page](https://github.com/pandoc-extras/pandoc-nightly/releases/latest) to download pandoc for your platform (`pandoc-amd64-...` is for Linux).
 Only the pandoc executables are provided.
 Once you downloaded it, you can unzip it and run by specifying the absolute path of the pandoc executables explicity: